taylor-caruso/SAL603-Final-Project/README.md

 #Do NHL Players Peak at a Certain Age?

-Analyzing player performace over time to determine if there's a peak in ability at a given age
+Analyzing player performace over time to determine if there's a peak in ability at a certain age